GSA/automate.fedramp.gov/content/documentation/sar/3-working-with-oscal-files.md

 FedRAMP requires residual risks from an initial or annual assessment to be reflected in the POA&M. The observation and risk assemblies syntax of the SAR and POA&M are identical to facilitate ease of transfer.
 The SAR finding assembly and POA&M poam-item assembly are also as similar as possible to further facilitate this transfer.

-At the end of an assessment, copy all \"open\" risks from the SAR to the POA&M. For every copied risk, also copy all related observations.
+At the end of an assessment, copy all `open` risks from the SAR to the POA&M. For every copied risk, also copy all related observations.
 Risks are linked to observations in the finding assembly.

-If available, use the finding/target citation in the SAR to determine the impacted control and set the value in the risk section of the POA&M using the \"impacted-control\" FedRAMP Extension.
+If available, use the finding/target citation in the SAR to determine the impacted control and set the value in the risk section of the POA&M using the `impacted-control` FedRAMP Extension.
 If the identified SAR risk is not associated with a specific control, the SAR tool should prompt the assessor to assign a value for the risk in the resulting POA&M export.

-It may also be necessary to copy content from the AP or SAR into the POA&M\'s Local Definitions, such as to ensure Observation/Origin references remain valid.
+It may also be necessary to copy content from the AP or SAR into the POA&M's Local Definitions, such as to ensure Observation/Origin references remain valid.

 {{< figure src="/img/sar-figure-5.png" title="Assessment Results to POA&M." alt="Detailed figure showing the dependency between the POA&M and the SAR." >}}